-Another ART (antiretroviral therapy) switch strategy with some supporting evidence for its consideration in people with viral suppression in the DHHS guidelines that uses Tivicay is switching to a boosted protease inhibitor + integrase inhibitor.
+Another ART (antiretroviral therapy) switch strategy for people who are virally suppressed, backed by some supporting evidence, is moving them to a boosted protease inhibitor + integrase inhibitor.
 In two small observational studies, individuals were switched from their current ART regimens to Prezista + Norvir + Tivicay, and viral suppression was maintained in over 97% of participants.
-Dolutegravir is now a preferred medication in pregnancy as well as an alternative drug for those who are trying to conceive, according to U.S. HIV perinatal treatment guidelines updated in December 2019 (go to aidsinfo.nih.gov/guidelines/html/3/perinatal-guidelines/0).
-This clears preliminary concerns over the potential for birth defects with dolutegravir raised in 2018 by a study in Botswana.
+Dolutegravir is now a preferred medication at the time of conception as well as during pregnancy, per DHHS perinatal guidelines updated in December.
+See the online version of this page.

-Activist Bridgette Picou says:
+Activist Bridgette Picou:

 Tivicay is to be used as part of an HIV cocktail or regimen.
 Side effects may include headache and diarrhea.
 It can be taken with or without food, and is dosed as once a day, or twice a day if there is resistance to other integrase inhibitors.